Tutorial: Configure route filters for Microsoft peering using the Azure portal

-When Microsoft peering is configured on your ExpressRoute circuit, the Microsoft edge routers establish a pair of BGP sessions with the edge routers (yours or your connectivity provider's).
+When Microsoft peering gets configured on your ExpressRoute circuit, the Microsoft edge routers establish a pair of BGP sessions with your edge routers through your connectivity provider.
 No routes are advertised to your network.
 To enable route advertisements to your network, you must associate a route filter.

 A route filter lets you identify services you want to consume through your ExpressRoute circuit's Microsoft peering.
-It is essentially a white list of all the BGP community values.
-Once a route filter resource is defined and attached to an ExpressRoute circuit, all prefixes that map to the BGP community values are advertised to your network.
+It's essentially an allowed list of all the BGP community values.
+Once a route filter resource gets defined and attached to an ExpressRoute circuit, all prefixes that map to the BGP community values gets advertised to your network.

-To be able to attach route filters with Office 365 services on them, you must have authorization to consume Office 365 services through ExpressRoute.
-If you are not authorized to consume Office 365 services through ExpressRoute, the operation to attach route filters fails.
-For more information about the authorization process, see Azure ExpressRoute for Office 365.
-Connectivity to Dynamics 365 services does NOT require any prior authorization.
+To attach route filters with Microsoft 365 services, you must have authorization to consume Microsoft 365 services through ExpressRoute.
+If you aren't authorized to consume Microsoft 365 services through ExpressRoute, the operation to attach route filters fails.
+For more information about the authorization process, see Azure ExpressRoute for Microsoft 365.

 Microsoft peering of ExpressRoute circuits that were configured prior to August 1, 2017 will have all service prefixes advertised through Microsoft peering, even if route filters are not defined.
 Microsoft peering of ExpressRoute circuits that are configured on or after August 1, 2017 will not have any prefixes advertised until a route filter is attached to the circuit.